Most Used Internal Medicine CPT Codes

 Consultations are an essential aspect of internal medicine practice, allowing physicians to seek specialized opinions or advice on patient care.
 CPT codes 99242-99245 are used for reporting these services.
 These codes are not only applicable when consulting with patients but also when a referring physician requests an evaluation and management service for a specific clinical problem.

-To use these consultation codes effectively, healthcare professionals must maintain proper documentation, including the request for the consultation and the specific issues addressed during the consultation.
+To use these consultation codes effectively, healthcare professionals must maintain proper documentation for internal medicine in medical billing, including the request for the consultation and the specific issues addressed during the consultation.
 Clear communication between the consulting physician and the referring provider is essential to ensure seamless patient care and accurate billing.

 Inpatient Consultation Codes (99252-99255)